NMDC70/Tidy-Data-Project/README.md

 ## BACKGROUND

 Human Activity Recognition Using Smartphones Dataset was provided as input to this Course Project.
 30 volunteers performed six activities wearing a Samsung Smart phone on their waist.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The obtained dataset has been randomly partitioned into two sets, where data for 70% of the volunteers was selected for generating the training data and balance 30% taken as test data.

 Following Data has been provided for each record: